 Register per email for food and accommodation directly with the Mountain Retreat Center.
 The Center assigns the rooms to the clients based on the sequence of incoming registration.

-The rates are per person and night, in Euro and including tax, full board, tea/water and wifi.
+The rates are per person and night, in Euro and include tax, full board, tea/water and wifi.

-The international airport of Munich is approximately 1.5 hours (depending on traffic)away.
-The airport in Salzburg about an hour away.
+The international airport of Munich is approximately 1.5 hours (depending on traffic) away.
+The airport in Salzburg is about an hour away.
 Airport shuttle service can be arranged for a fee.

-A train can be taken to Aschau i.
-Cheimgau or Oberaudorf.
-From there you can either take the public bus or a Taxi to Sachrang, only a 12 to 15 minutes drive away from the center.
+A train can be taken to Aschau im Cheimgau or Oberaudorf.
+From there you can either take the public bus or a Taxi to Sachrang.
+It's only a 12 to 15 minutes drive away from the center.

-The retreat center can arrange airport shuttle services with anairport shuttle service company for approx. EUR 95,- per person both ways.
-This shuttle travels from the Munich airport, to the Center, then back to airport.
+The retreat center can arrange airport shuttle services for approximately EUR 95 per person both ways.
+This shuttle travels from the Munich airport to the Center, then back to airport.
 This is a collective shuttle.
 Please ask Mountain Retreat Staff for details when you are booking lodging.